 …..

-The Next NB AP field indicates the time remaining in RSTU until the start of the next NB Acquisition Compact frame.
+The Next NB AP field indicates the time remaining in RSTU from the start of current NB Acquisition Compact Frame until the start of the next NB Acquisition Compact frame.
 This field is omitted from the message when the NB AP Type field value is zero indicating periodic coordination.

 The fields of the UWB AP Info appear in a fixed order; however, some fields may not be included in all frames.
 If UWB AP Info is present, the initiator shall send the UWB Acquisition Compact frame after the NB Acquisition Compact frame.
 The UWB AP Info field when present shall be formatted as shown in Figure 109.